ahouseholder/Vultron/docs/howto/activitypub/activities/transfer_ownership.md

 - from a vendor to a coordinator
 - from a coordinator to a vendor
 - between coordinators

+The presumption here is that the initial creator of a case is its owner.
+Subsequent to that, the existing owner can offer to transfer ownership to another participant.
+The new owner can then accept or reject the offer.

 ```mermaid
 flowchart TB